Free local community magazine - 1200 copies distributed each month in Idle, Thackley, Greengates & London...honest!

 The Highfield

-Greengates - Biz Space, Cracker Barrel & The New Line
+Greengates - Biz Space, Cracker Barrel, Revive Beauty & The New Line

-Thank you to all the above and many more who help get The Trumpit out there.
+Thank you to all the above and many more who help get The Trumpit out each month - support local!

 Share by: